Receive all Cointelegraph news immediately in Telegram.

 Former Secret Service agent Shaun Bridges plead guilty to stealing over US$800,000 worth of bitcoin while investigating Silk Road; a Goldman Sachs global investment research analyst praised blockchain technology, and more top stories for September 1.

 Former Secret Service agent Shaun Bridges has plead guilty to stealing over US$800,000 worth of bitcoin during an investigation into online black marketplace Silk Road.
-The 33 year old Bridges admitted to money laundering and obstruction of justice in federal court in
+The 33 year old Bridges admitted to money laundering and obstruction of justice in federal court in San Francisco.
+Bridges also admitted that his theft made convicted Silk Road operator Ross Ulbricht believe that another individual was stealing from the digital black market, and helped Ulbricht try to hire someone to kill that person.

 In a recent podcast, Goldman Sachs global investment research analyst Heath Terry addressed both Bitcoin and the blockchain, praising the distributed ledger as a technology that would have massive implications for asset and ownership transfer.